New Results on Linear Size Distance Preservers: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Amir Abboud for many useful discussions that have led to some of the central ideas in this paper.
-I am grateful to Noga Alon for suggesting some of the connections between distance compression and combinatoric graph theory covered by Theorem \ref{thm:uupairwiseub}.
-I thank my advisor Virginia Vassilevska Williams for advice and technical discussions.
-Finally, I thank an anonymous reviewer for many very helpful comments and corrections that have greatly improved the current presentation of this work.
+I am grateful to Amir Abboud, Atish Agarwala, Noga Alon, Virginia Vassilevska Williams, and several anonymous reviewers for useful technical discussions and helpful comments and corrections that have improved the current presentation of this work.